MohammadMahdi10/Tales-of-the-Dungeon/README.md

 - Combat system for defeating enemies
 - Collectible potions and coins
-- The final level includes a boss fight.
+- The final level includes a boss fight